Housing need in Honduras

 WCHFH Builds Homes … in Honduras

 Through the years, WCHFH has built up its capacity to tithe.
-Currently, and for the last four years, the goal of contributing 10 percent of our undesignated cash contributions has been met.
+Currently, and for the last five years, the goal of contributing 10 percent of our undesignated cash contributions has been met.
 The cost of providing simple, decent housing in Honduras is considerably less than that of building or rehabbing a home in Warren County.
-To date, our tithe contributions have been able to fund homes for twenty-five Honduran families!
+To date, our tithe contributions have been able to fund homes for fifty Honduran families!
 View the video below to hear more about the power of the tithe.